 OTHER LESSER KNOWN NUTRIENTS FOR BONE HEALTH

 Numerous vitamins and minerals are associated with our bone health independent of Vitamin D and calcium.
-These nutrients include magnesium, Vitamin K, silicon and boron (Price et al, 2012).
+These nutrients include Magnesium, Vitamin K, Silicon and Boron (Price et al, 2012).

 A study of women with osteoporosis in Israel, reported significantly increased bone mineral density with 250mg of magnesium supplementation compared with a control group who did not take magnesium supplements.
-Dietary sources of magnesium include almonds, cahsews, brown rice, peanuts, kidney beans, black-eyed beans and lentils.
+Dietary sources of magnesium include almonds, cashews, brown rice, peanuts, kidney beans, black-eyed beans and lentils.

 Silicon is another important contributor to our bone health.
 Silicon deficiency is associated with poor skeletal development as it plays a role in the initiation of the mineralisation process.
 Dietary sources of silicon include whole grains, carrots and green beans.

 Whilst Vitamin K intake needs to be managed if women are on blood thinners, if you aren’t, then look at your sources of Vitamin K from kale, collard greens, fresh spinach, brussel sprouts, iceberg lettuce and prunes.
 You need a minimum of 90 micrograms daily.

 Women who are vegetarian or vegan as well as thinner and leaner must also be careful to monitor their nutrients as well as protein intake, especially if they are doing a lot of heavy lifting-type exercise.

 The risk of osteoporosis and/or fragility fractures can be reduced through healthy lifestyle changes mentions a review of nutrition and bone health in women after menopause.

 Furthermore, the European guidance for the diagnosis and management of osteoporosis in postmenopausal women recommends a daily intake of at least 1000 mg/day for calcium, 800 IU/day for vitamin D and 1 g/kg body weight of protein for all women aged over 50 years.
-Hence, the review concluded that the development of programmes that encourage lifestyle changes (in particular balanced nutrient intakes) are therefore essential for the reduction of osteoporosis risk.
-(Rizzoli et al, 2014).
-I couldn’t agree more.

 Lohana, C. & Samir, N. (2016).
 Risk Management of Osteoporosis in Postmenopausal Women.
 Global Journal of Health Science, Vol. 8, No. 11; 36-44